nicocriscuolo/StructuRly/README.md

 StructuRly 0.1.0 works on all types of browsers (Internet Explorer, Safari, Chrome, etc.) and in its current version it can also work locally and then offline.
 All you have to do is to install the updated versions of [R](https://www.r-project.org) (&gt;= 3.5) and [RStudio](https://www.rstudio.com).

+If you have trouble installing StructuRly you can follow the instructions present in the file at this [link](https://github.com/nicocriscuolo/StructuRly/blob/master/inst/Instructions_install_StructuRly.txt)

 ### Data input

 StructuRly is divided into three different sections depending on the input file chosen.
 For any type of file, the **header of each variable is mandatory** and varies according to the type of variable that must be present in the input dataset, in particular: